Scan to download

 Luba: What made you decide not to start a company anymore and stay in the investment world?

 Haseeb: I gradually realized that entrepreneurship isn’t romantic, especially in the crypto space; being a founder is a thankless and brutal job.
-It’s much harder than I think it is in most other fields.
-And being an investor is actually always interesting.
-There are a lot of bullshit things about being an investor.
-But being an investor is essentially trying to understand the world, holding opinions about the direction of the world, and the best way to prove whether you’re right or wrong is through the investments you choose.
-In a way, there’s no purer way to express your views about the future than through investing.
-I think I didn’t really realize this until I achieved some success as an investor.
+It’s much harder than I think in most other fields.
+And as an investor, it’s actually always interesting.
+Being an investor involves a lot of bullshit.
+But being an investor is actually trying to understand the world, holding views on the direction of the world, and the best way to prove yourself right is through the investments you choose.
+In a way, there’s no purer way to express your views on the future than through investing.
+I think I didn’t truly realize this until I achieved some success as an investor.

-Then, after I left Metastable and eventually built Dragonfly, what I realized most was that I really wanted to prove that I’m good at this.
-Because I didn’t stay at Metastable long enough to prove anything.
+Then, after I left Metastable and ultimately built Dragonfly, what I realized most was that I really wanted to prove that I’m good at this.
+Because I didn’t stay long enough at Metastable to prove anything.

 Luba: Who do you want to prove it to?
 Naval?
 Yourself?
 Or the world?